aarreza/drewlearnscloud.blog/_posts/2021-04-12-jekyll-on-big-sur copy.markdown

 **Bundler** - a gem that installs all gems in your Gemfile.

 ### **Installing Ruby**
-If you'd like to manage multiple Ruby versions, there's a number of of version managers you can check out `rbenv`, `rvm`, `chruby`.
+If you'd like to manage multiple Ruby versions, there's a number of version managers you can check out `rbenv`, `rvm`, `chruby`.
 I won't be developing anything else at least for now so I'll stick with updating the preinstalled Ruby (v2.6.3) on my Mac.
 To check your Ruby version, type this command `ruby -v`.

 We're ready to brew.
-Let's update Ruby by entering.
+Let's update Ruby by entering:

 {% highlight console %}
 brew install ruby